redhat-nfvpe/kni-ipi-virt/README.md

 - `INGRESS_VIP`
 - `PROJECT_DIR`

+Create and start the CoreDNS container:

 `./dns/start.sh`

+Stop and remove the CoreDNS container:

 `./dns/stop.sh`

 ### DHCP

-Create a dnsmasq container to provide DHCP on your baremetal network.
+Create a Dnsmasq container to provide DHCP on your baremetal network.
 The following variables are required to be set in `common.sh`:

 - `BM_GW_IP`
 - `BM_INTF`